 Cooperate Globally on Global Problems

-The vast majority of the most pressing problems of today are global in nature: They affect large parts of the world’s population, they do not stop at borders, and they cannot be solved alone.
+The vast majority of the most pressing problems of today are global in nature: They affect large parts of the world and its population, they do not stop at borders, and they cannot be solved alone.

 Therefore, scientists, funders and politicians must cooperate globally to increase efficiency, speed, and effectiveness.
 While the creative benefits of differing approaches and the stimulus of competition are to be acknowledged, inefficiency by unnecessary parallelism or obstruction must be avoided.